efanomars/stmm-input-bt/libstmm-input-gtk-bt/README.md

 -------------------

 Currently the server listens for connections on L2CAP port 8353 (0x20A1).
-In the future, the client might use SDP (bluetooth Service Discovery Protocol) to get a free port so that more than one server can run at once on a computer.
+In the future, the server might listen to a random free port and publish it through SDP (bluetooth's Service Discovery Protocol) so that more than one server can run simultaneously on a computer.

 Once a client successfully connects, it starts to send packets of the format